Stella Quimbo

 Stella Luz Alabastro Quimbo (born Stella Luz Fagela Alabastro; November 23, 1969) is a Filipino politician and academic who served as the representative for Marikina's second district from 2019 to 2025.
-She previously served as a commissioner of the Philippine Competition Commission (PCC) from 2016 until her resignation in 2019.
 She was a mayoral candidate in the 2025 Marikina local elections.

-Educated at the University of the Philippines Diliman, Quimbo began her academic career as a professor at her alma mater before becoming a full professor at Erasmus University Rotterdam in the Netherlands from 2011 to 2013.
-She entered government in 2016 after President Benigno Aquino III appointed her to serve as a commissioner of the PCC.
+Quimbo studied economics at the University of the Philippines Diliman and began her academic career as a professor at her alma mater, building a research portfolio focused on health economics.
+She later earned her master's degree and doctorate in economics at the same institution.
+In 2016, she entered government after President Benigno Aquino III appointed her to serve as a commissioner of the Philippine Competition Commission.

-Quimbo was elected to Congress in 2019 as a member of the Liberal Party.
-In her first term, she aligned with the House minority, opposing the policies of President Rodrigo Duterte and supporting Vice President Leni Robredo in the 2022 Philippine presidential election.
-Her second term saw a shift toward the House majority led by Speaker Martin Romualdez, during which her former allies criticized her for supporting the Maharlika Wealth Fund and defending the confidential funds of Vice President Sara Duterte.
+Quimbo was elected to Congress in the 2019 elections as a member of the Liberal Party, succeeding her husband Miro.
+During her first term, she aligned with the House minority, opposing the policies of President Rodrigo Duterte and supporting the presidential campaign of Vice President Leni Robredo in the 2022 elections.
+She would be repudiated by her allies in the following term after expressing her support for the Maharlika Wealth Fund and defending the confidential funds of Vice President Sara Duterte.

 Quimbo ran for mayor in 2025 as a member of Lakas–CMD, with former mayor Del de Guzman as her running mate.
 She positioned her local coalition as the opposition to the incumbent Mayor Marcelino Teodoro.
 During the campaign, her camp was accused of vote buying and abuse of state resources.
 She was ultimately defeated by Maan Teodoro after a contentious campaign.

 Early life and education

 Quimbo was born on November 23, 1969, to food scientist Estrella Alabastro, who would serve as dean of the College of Home Economics at the University of the Philippines Diliman and as a secretary of science and technology under the Arroyo administration.
-She studied at the UP Diliman and obtained her Bachelor of Science in Business Economics summa cum laude and University Valedictorian in 1991, Master of Arts in Economics in 1993, and Doctor of Philosophy in Economics in 2000.
+She studied at the UP Diliman and obtained her Bachelor of Science in Business Economics summa cum laude and University Valedictorian in 1991, Master of Arts in economics in 1993, and Doctor of Philosophy in Economics in 2000.
 The following year, she would do her postdoctoral work at Brown University.
-In 2018, she obtained a Master's Degree in Competition Law from the King's College London.
+In 2018, she obtained a master's degree in Competition Law from the King's College London.

 Academic career

 Quimbo worked as a professor and a department chairperson at the University of the Philippines School of Economics.
-From 2011 to 2013, Quimbo served in the rank of full professor into the Prince Clause Professorial Chair at the Erasmus University Rotterdam in the Netherlands.
+From 2011 to 2013, Quimbo served as the Prince Clause Professorial Chair, an untenured visiting professorship position at the Erasmus University Rotterdam in the Netherlands.
 She was the first Southeast Asian to hold the position.
 Quimbo's research portfolio focuses on the field of health economics, industrial organization, microeconomics, education, poverty, and public policy.
-For her research studies into health economics, a then-new field of research in the country, the National Academy of Science and Technology awarded her the Outstanding Young Scientist (OYS) award in 2009.
+For her research studies into health economics, a then-new field of research in the country, the National Academy of Science and Technology awarded her the Outstanding Young Scientist award in 2009.